freeCodeCamp/guide/src/pages/jquery/jquery-selectors/index.md

 jQuery uses CSS-style selectors to select parts, or elements, of an HTML page.
 It then lets you do something with the elements using jQuery methods, or functions.

-To use one of these selectors, type a dollar sign and parentheses after it (`$()`).
+To use one of these selectors, type a dollar sign and parentheses after it--`$()`.
 This is shorthand for the `jQuery()` function.
 Inside the parentheses, add the element you want to select.
 You can use either single- or double-quotes.
 After this, add a dot after the parentheses and the method you want to use.

 Here's an example of a jQuery method that selects a paragraph element, and adds a class of "selected" to it:

 `<p>This is a paragraph selected by a jQuery method.</p>`<br>
 `$("p").addClass("selected");`

-Selecting elements using their classes and their IDs is easy.
 In jQuery, the class and ID selectors are like those in CSS.
-If you want to select elements with a certain class, use a dot and the class name.
+If you want to select elements with a certain class, use a dot (.) and the class name.
 If you want to select elements with a certain ID value, use the hash symbol (#) and the ID name.

 Selecting by class: